WelshDan/smittys-bar/README.md

 **Ideas**

 The thought process started with the suggestion of creating a booking system.
 I have experience of pub culture and so by being able to translate this idea into something I could relate to made the experience a lot more interesting, although maybe the attention to the visuals ended up being a lot greater than was needed.
 More attention to the functionality would’ve made this project a lot more enjoyable as I was progressing through.
-Also with the bootstrap website being so advanced it actually made the process a lot harder.
-The more a customised, the more it created errors and bugs.
+Also by starting with a bootstrap website, it made the process a lot harder as the one-page website could not be compatible with multiple pages so a new project was created late in the process.

 **UX Design**